ITE-Curbside/curbside-management-tool/README.md

 ## Treatment Priority Lookup Table

-The Treatment Priority Lookup Table is an essential component which provides users guidance to analyze with the ROW centerlines.
+The Treatment Priority Lookup Table is an essential component which provides a user guidance to analyze with the ROW centerlines.
 It is available as a separate table both within the GitHub repository and on ITE’s Curbside webpage.

 ## FHWA_Curbside_Tools.tbx